Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 mLoop@ for(i in 1..9){
          for(j in 1..9){
               if(i==2 && j==2)
-              continue@mLoop // When the value become i == 2 and j == 2 it omits the Value and print further. println("$i $j")
+              continue@mLoop // TODO When the value become i == 2 and j == 2 it omits the Value and print further. println("$i $j")
          }
     }